yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/zone.md

 # Performance Optimization

-Create a zone optimized for performance:
+Create a zone with optimized performance settings:

 ```ts
 import { Zone } from "alchemy/cloudflare";